 For aspiring data scientists and those who are looking to continue their education on the subject, there are a fair number of alternatives.

-- Students can also check out Udemy, which has 1000 data science resources
+- Students can also check out Udemy and Coursera, which have 1000 data science resources and tracks.

 - For people looking to find a community of data scientists and projects to work on, Kaggle is a good alternative.
 They have 19,000 public datasets and 200,000 public notebooks for people who are looking to get started or contribute to data science projects in order to advance their skills or build up their portfolios.